Transfer of Credit Policy

 4. If the issue is not resolved and the student wishes to pursue the appeal, the written appeal is routed to the academic college dean for a decision.

-5. If the issue is not resolved to the student’s satisfaction, the final level of appeal is with the provost and vice president for academic affairs and enrollment management.
+5. If the issue is not resolved to the student’s satisfaction, the final level of appeal is with the provost and vice president for academic affairs.

 Communication

-This policy is distributed via the Academic Advisory Council, Administrative Advisory Council, the University Policies webpage, and the Academic Catalog.
+This policy is distributed via the Academic Catalog and the University Policies webpage.